-Exceptional consignments, as defined in UIC leaflet 502-1, may be incorporated in trains under the conditions of 4.7 and in the exceptional transport advise (ATE) issued by the infrastructure manager as per paragraph 5.4.3.
+Exceptional consignments, as defined in the IRS 50502, may be incorporated in trains under the conditions of 4.7 and in the exceptional transport advise (ATE) issued by the infrastructure manager as per paragraph 5.4.3.
 If special actions extending beyond simple operating measures have to be taken, it will be necessary to request a tailor-made contract for assistance with the travelling of a special convoy under the terms of paragraph 5.4.3.
-Requests for exceptional consignments are to be sent to: